Kalinga architecture: Material selection

 Although clay bricks have been used in very rare cases, most Kalingan temples are built using these stones.

-Site Selection
+Site selection

-Various aspects like type of soil, shape of the Plot, location of the plot, availability and type of space and ground water level, etc. are taken into consideration while selecting the site.
+Various aspects like type of soil, shape and location of the plot, availability and type of space and ground water level, etc. are taken into consideration while selecting the site.
 Color, density, composition and moisture content of the soil discriminates between the best, middle, sub-middle and worst kind of soil.
 Based on Vastu Shastra, a rectangular, square, elliptical or circular plot of land is selected in order of preference.

 Naga Bāndhēṇi

 This is an intricate and very old method in Shilpa Shastra, by which the temple's direction and the auspicious moment for beginning the sacred construction is determined.
 Like the present day Geomorphology, Seismology, Topology etc., probably this is some ancient science which guides the architect to understand natural forces and build stable massive structures in Odisha.

-Scale Model
+Scale model

 The Mukhya Sthaptya (Main Sculptor similar to Chief Architect) creates a scale model based on traditional stipulations and takes the Karta's (producer / financier) approval.
 In many instances we see such depictions on walls and motifs.